wingyu/rbattlenet/README.md

 # RBattlenet

-A Ruby wrapper for the Blizzard's Battle.net Community Platform API.
+A Ruby gem that wraps Blizzard's Battle.net Community Platform API.
 Currently RBattlenet only covers the World of Warcraft, Diablo 3 and StarCraft 2 APIs

 ## Installation